yleeyilin/tp/docs/UserGuide.md

 Contact | Definition and Examples
 --------|------------------
-Person | Any persons that do not hold a special relationship.<br> E.g. Neighbours, Work friends.
+Person | Any persons that do not hold a special relationship.<br> E.g. neighbours, work friends.
-Staff | Any full-time or part-time employees.<br> E.g. Waiters, Waitresses, Dishwashers.
+Staff | Any full-time or part-time employees.<br> E.g. waiters, waitresses, dishwashers.
-Supplier | Any logistics partner that supplies stock for your dog cafe.<br> E.g. Kibbles supplier, Coffee beans supplier.
+Supplier | Any logistics partner that supplies stock for your dog cafe.<br> E.g. kibbles supplier, coffee beans supplier.
-Maintainer | Any externally hired specialised persons who takes care of the dogs.<br> E.g. Dog groomers, Vet.
+Maintainer | Any externally hired specialised persons who takes care of the dogs.<br> E.g. dog groomers, vet.

 But our commitment to improving your contact management experience doesn't end there.
 In addition to the essential functionalities like add, search, edit, delete, help, list, clear, undo, and redo, **PoochPlanner** comes loaded with extra features.
 You can now pin important contacts, jot down notes, set reminders, rate and even sort your contacts - all to ensure a seamless and efficient workflow tailored to your needs as a busy dog cafe owner.